Save for Your Future

 You have the option to leave your money in your account as long as you have a balance of $1,000 or more.
 If it were to drop below $1,000, you will have the option for a direct rollover or take the money as a distribution.

-Once you commence retirement, Wells Fargo will send you a retirement package including your distribution options.
+Once you commence retirement, Principal will send you a retirement package including your distribution options.
 They will look very similar to the options listed below:

 - You may leave your account balance in the Thrift Plan for Cooperatives as long as you have a $1,000 or more.